Chief Operating Officer

-Y’landa Simmons is the Vice President of Resource Development for the Boys & Girls Clubs of Metropolitan Baltimore.
-In 2007, Simmons along with the Executive Director came to Baltimore and revitalized Boys & Girls Clubs in the metropolitan area.
-The organization has flourished; four traditional Clubs and a specialized unit for boys only in the Juvenile Justice Center.
-In the past four years, the BGCMB has served over 2500 youth in the City.
+Y’landa Simmons came to Baltimore in 2007 to help revitalize the Boys & Girls Clubs in the metropolitan area; and the four traditional Clubs and the specialized unit for boys in the Juvenile Justice Center have flourished.
+As a result, BGCMB has served over 5,000 youth in the City.

-Simmons has been with the Boys & Girls Club Movement for over ten years.
-She worked seven of those years with the Boys & Girls Clubs of Hartford, Inc. as the Director for their newest and largest facility, The Asylum Hill Unit.
-There she was responsible for providing programs and services for more than 1500 youth and families.
-Due to her high standards and expectations, her site was recognized as one of the top Family PLUS sites and organization recognized as one of the top 25 Clubs for Boys and Girls Clubs of America.
-For almost twenty five years she has worked in local communities and agencies in various capacities inspiring young people to reach their potential.
+Y'landa has been with the Boys & Girls Club Movement for almost twenty years.
+She worked seven of those years with the Boys & Girls Clubs of Hartford, CT as the Director for their newest and largest facility, The Asylum Hill Club, with responsibilities of providing programs and services to more than 3,000 youth and families.
+Due to her high standards and expectations, her site was recognized as one of the top Family PLUS sites and the safe haven for young people in Hartford.
+For 30 years, she has worked in grassroots organizations in various capacities inspiring young people to reach their potential.

-Simmons is a Robert W. Woodruff Fellow, graduate of the Strom Thurman Advanced Leadership Program, and is a Distinguished Member of the Boys & Girls Clubs of America Academy.
-She most recently obtained her Masters in Nonprofit Management from the University of Maryland.
-Her undergraduate degree is in African American Studies and post-baccalaureate in Secondary Education- English from Central Connecticut State University.
-She is a National Trainer for Boys & Girls Clubs in the areas of SMART Moves, SMART Girls, Family PLUS, & Program Basics and has had the wonderful opportunity to train over 250 Youth Development Professionals in The Movement.
+Y'landa is a Robert W. Woodruff Fellow, graduate of the Strom Thurman Advanced Leadership Program, and is a Distinguished Member of the Boys & Girls Clubs of America Academy.
+She most recently obtained her master's degree in Nonprofit Management from the University of Maryland.
+She has an undergraduate degree in African American Studies and a post-baccalaureate in Secondary Education- English from Central Connecticut State University.
+She is a National Trainer for Boys & Girls Clubs in numerous program areas and has trained over 500 Youth Development Professionals.